Specially Appointed Professor and Public Prosecutor, Chuo Law Schoola

 Seventeen years have passed since submission of the Recommendations of the Justice System Reform Council(hereinafter referred to as "Recommendations").
 These Recommendations served as the basis for reforming our country's justice system and led to the introduction of the lay judge system.
 In addition, it has been almost 14 years since law schools were established as the core pillar for organizing a system to nurture the legal profession as a “process”, as stipulated in the Recommendations.

-Professor, Faculty of Policy Studies, Chuo University
+Research Associate, Faculty of Science and Engineering, Chuo University

-Professor, Faculty of Science and Engineering, Chuo University
+Professor, Faculty of Letters, Chuo University

 Specially Appointed Professor, Faculty of Letters, Chuo University